grahil-24/grahil-24.github.io/_posts/2024-04-22-Multi-Containerization With Docker.md

 ## Getting Started:

-Clone the repository from [this repo](https://github.com/grahil-24/Containerizing-Full-Stack-App.git) and run the command "npm install" inside the Server and Frontend Folder to install the dependencies.
+Clone the repository from [this repo](https://github.com/grahil-24/Containerizing-Full-Stack-App.git).
+This was a project made by me and my friend [Vaidik Pandya](https://github.com/vaidik24).
+Run the command "npm install" inside the Server and Frontend Folder to install the dependencies.

     npm install